Xiaoqian-Liu/MMGN/R/1BitTC/README.txt

 Binary_tensor_auto.R implements the 1BitTC method for 1-bit matrix completion by considering matrices as a three-way tensor with the third mode having dimension one.
 It uses a data-driven approach to for selecting the rank constraint parameter r.

+===== References =====

+Wang, M. and Li, L. (2020), “Learning from binary multiway data: Probabilistic tensor decomposition and its statistical optimality,” Journal of Machine Learning Research, 21, 6146–6183.

 Xiaoqian Liu
 xiaoqian.liu1025@gmail.com